frrist/TracesOfBreakfast/DEMO.md

 What we have done here is nearly identical to what was done in `ServerBreakfast` with the `opentracing.ContextWithSpan()` call.
 But instead, we associate a *LogEvent* with a context.

 When the go-routine completes, `MaybeFinishEvent` will complete the LogEvent we associated with the context earlier.
-This is a good way to add event logging when the event spans multiple methods.